Majid1292/DRPT/README.md

 Here is a link to the paper: will be updated after acceptance.
 ## Compile
-This code can be run using MATLAB R2017a and above
+This code can be run using MATLAB R2017a and above.
+Also the following toolboxs should be installed as the program dependencies:
+Markup :* Deep Learning Toolbox
+        * Statistics and Machine Learning Toolbox
+        * Parallel Computing Toolbox
+        * Curve Fitting Toolbox

 ## Run
 To  run the code, open `DRPT.m` and pick a dataset to apply the method.
 The code starts reading the dataset using `readLargeCSV.m` written by [Cedric Wannaz](https://www.mathworks.com/matlabcentral/profile/authors/1078046-cedric-wannaz).
 We note the dataset does not have any headers (neither the features nor the samples IDs).